 47, rue de Belleville, in the 19th Arrondissement.

-Editor’s note: Why not try a do-it-yourself downloadable tour of
+Editor’s note: Why not try a do-it-yourself downloadable trip of

 Paris?
-Simply click and download a walking, gourmet or shopping tour.
+Simply click and download a walking, gourmet or shopping trip.